Here to Help Learning Speakers

 “I walked into this workshop hopeless, but I am leaving encouraged and filled with hope for the next homeschooling year.” -Janet P.

-Treating Writing Allergies Do you have a student who is allergic to writing?
+Do you have a student who is allergic to writing?
 You are not alone!
-It seems there is an epidemic, especially in the elementary grades.
-Could it be that we as educators, might have lost sight of the goals of writing in the younger years?
-Join Beth Mora, 20-year homeschool veteran and the creator/author of Here to Help Learning‘s Writing Program, as she shares effective teaching strategies that will unlock your child’s ability to write.
+There is an epidemic, especially in the elementary grades.
+Could we, as educators, have lost sight of the goals of writing in the younger years?
+Join Beth Mora, 30-year homeschool veteran and the creator/author of Here to Help Learning‘s Writing Program, as she shares effective teaching strategies that will unlock your child’s ability to write.
 She’ll also unpack the latest research in elementary school writing education.
-You won’t leave empty-handed because you’ll walk away with ten teaching techniques that you can immediately implement and see results!
+You won’t leave empty-handed because you’ll walk away with ten teaching techniques you can immediately implement and see results!

 “Thank you so much for the helpful information!
 My goodness, this helped me understand some of the roadblocks that might be causing some of the writing struggle.
 It had a huge impact on me.
 Thanks again, Beth.
 I am inspired by what you are doing with your life – a life well spent!” -Maryanne K.